mas16/keyboard/README.md

 # Python Keyboard
 ## Description
-This Python app creates an audio file from a simple text representation of sheet music.
+This Python app creates an 8-bit/chiptune audio file from a simple text representation of sheet music.
 The app currently supports mono (1 channel) and stereo (2 channel) audio.

+## Example Output

 ## Example Usage
 ### Sheet Music
 A musical note and its timing (number of beats) are represented as a single line of text: